9 Things To Do And Places To Visit In Ladakh

 #9 River Rafting At The Indus River

 The Indus river offers a spectacular rafting course amidst deep gorges, snow-capped peaks and hilltop monasteries.
-No wonder it is extremely popular with adventure lovers.
+Adventure lovers, this is one of the best places to visit in Ladakh to pump up the adrenaline rush.

 Did You Know?
 The Indus river is locally known as the Singhe Khababs which means ‘out of Lion’s mouth’.